Is Water Birth Safe? Here’s What You All Need To Know

 -

-We also suggest going for Kegel exercises.
 Kegels are done by contracting your vaginal/pelvic muscles.
-You can also use Kegel balls to amp up the exercise.
-Now, what this exercise does is that it strengthens your pelvic floor and makes it more ready for the delivery.
+You can also use Kegel balls once you’re used to the exercise.
+The purpose of a Kegel exercise is to strengthen your pelvic floor and make it more ready for delivery.

 Frequently Asked Questions